neonephos/community/technical_steering_committee/technical_steering_committee_introduction.md

 C[Technical Steering Committees]:::selectedColor;
 ```

-The specific responsibilities are set in the charter of the technical project, but they include
+The specific responsibilities are set out in the charter of the technical project, but they include

 - Technical oversight of the project.
 - Liaison between the project and the TAC.